Ancient Art Midwifery Intro to Midwifery Studies – mail-in-course

 “I recently completed another 3 year program, and yet, just getting started on ITM showed me that my 3 year course was lacking!
 This is such a great way to learn.
 I wish I had found it first.”

-Who should take Introduction to Midwifery, AAMI’s 12 month midwifery program?
+Who should take Introduction to Midwifery, AAM’s 12 month midwifery program?

 - Anyone who wants a short term project or commitment.
 Even experienced midwives will learn a lot with the program.
 Many doulas and childbirth educators take this course for the purpose of review and ongoing study.